Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: System Model

 The scalars $\kappa_b$, $\rho_b$, $r_{m,n}$ and $\lambda$ denote the Rician factor, the power normalization constant to assure $\mathbb{E}(||\bmH_{b}^L(m,n)||_F^2)= M_b N_b$, the distance between $m$-th receive and $n$-th transmit antenna and the wavelength, respectively.
-The aforementioned main notations are summarized in Table \ref{table_parametri_definiti}.
+The main notations described above are summarized in Table \ref{table_parametri_definiti}.